nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### List All Companies : `list_company`

-Shows a list of all companies in the address book. <br>
+Shows a list of all the companies in the app. <br>
 Format: `list_company`

 ### List All Events : `list_event`

-Shows a list of either all the events in the addressbook or all the events from certain companies. <br>
+Shows a list of either all the events in the app or all the events from certain companies. <br>
 Format: `list_event [c/COMPANY]...`